Dharisanam: Production

 Dharisanam was produced and directed by V. T. Arasu under Sendhoor Films, written by Singaravelan, photographed by Bombay Maniyam and edited by K. Govindaswamy.
-It was based on the story The Scapegoat by Daphne Du Maurier.
+It remains the only film where A. V. M. Rajan played a dual role.

 Soundtrack

 The soundtrack was composed by Soolamangalam Rajalakshmi in her film debut, and the lyrics were written by Kannadasan.

 Release and reception

 Dharisanam was released on 6 February 1970.
 The Indian Express wrote, "The familiar plot with two similar-looking persons and its repurcussions—in this movie, good—are over-stressed.
-The screenplay is very school-boyish and so are the other aspects of the film."
+The screenplay is very school-boyish and so are the other aspects of the film", but praised Rajan's performance.